AtomicFriction/FrictionSources/README.md

 ### Execution Modes

-Assumin that you are operating in the ``` codebase ```directory, use the following command to see possible command line arguements
+Assuming that you are operating in the ``` codebase ```directory, use the following command to see possible command line arguements
 ```
 python main.py --help
 ```